LUDOVIC NICOLAS STUDIO

 X. He was in the world, through whom the world was made, but the world did not recognize him.

-In the creation of the ‘Holy Scriptures’, the plagiarism of earlier manuscripts by the Church Fathers is confirmed in two ways.
-On the one hand, the Gospel of St. John bears a striking resemblance to the Gnostic Gospels of Cerinthus, written in the first century of the Christian era.
-On the other hand, the Apocalypse (« apocalypsis » translates from the Greek as “revelation”), written by St. John, is a compilation of a number of sacred texts, such as the Book of Enoch and the Book of Ezekiel.
+Indeed, the similarities between the two texts are more than striking.
+Consequently, the scribes of the Catholic Church were likely inspired by the wisdom contained within the breath of the Hermetic texts.
+In the creation of the "Holy Scriptures," the plagiarism of earlier manuscripts by the Church Fathers is confirmed on two occasions.
+On the one hand, the Gospel of John bears a striking resemblance to the Gnostic Gospels of Cerinthus dating from the first century of the Christian era.
+On the other hand, the Apocalypse ("apokalypsis" translates from Latin as "revelation"), written by Saint John, is an assemblage of a series of sacred texts, such as the Book of Enoch or the Book of Ezekiel.

-Let's return to the verses of the Emerald Tablet.
+That said, let's return to the verses of the Emerald Tablet.

 •••••